fbpx

 Jason Tower (USIP).

-“If you look at some of the numbers for Myanmar, Cambodia or the Mekong region more broadly, you’re seeing where the scam GDP [gross domestic product] – the amount that’s brought in by these online scams – has come to rival countries’ formal GDPs,” Tower said in a podcast about Southeast Asia’s scamming “crisis”.
+“If you look at some of the numbers for Myanmar, Cambodia or the Mekong region more broadly, you’re seeing where the scam GDP [gross domestic product] – the amount that’s brought in by these online scams – has come to rival countries’ formal GDPs,” Tower said in a podcast on Southeast Asia’s scamming “crisis”.

 “In Cambodia, you look at the numbers, [and] the scam economy represents roughly 40% of the country’s official GDP.
 So, this means it’s going to be very difficult to get consensus with ASEAN, or a strong crackdown on these issues.”